 The plasmid DNA is a circular, double-stranded cytoplasmic DNA of the bacteria that replicate independently.

 Scientists are using it as a vehicle for transferring the gene of interest to the target location in the genome.
-It can efficiently transfer the gene of interest at the target location.
+It can efficiently transfer the gene at the target location.
+The structure of plasmid is explained in the figure below,

 Preparation of plasmid: